 Hello folks, and welcome to you.

 I recently attended the local games club and was able to play a recent acquisition, Pandemic Iberia.
 A cooperative game where players must stop various disease outbreaks on the Iberian Peninsula in the 19th Century.
-This post contains affiliate links.

 This game is the third iteration of Pandemic that I have played, having also played the original version of Matt Leacock’s seminal boardgame and the C’thulhu variant.
 I have previously written a blog about C’Thulhu Pandemic, which you can read by clicking the hyperlink.
 There are still several game variants that I haven’t tried, such as the expansions for the core game or the Legacy version of the game.
 Maybe at some point I will, but not so far.

 The production quality of Pandemic Iberia is high; the board you play on is absolutely stunning.
 Contained within, you have meeples for each player, and four different coloured hospitals (one for each disease), railroad tracks, water purification tokens and a disease prevention token.
 Add to that your player deck of cities, events and epidemic cards, the outbreak token, infection rate token and infect cities cards you have a game that is very similar to the core version of Pandemic.

 As you might imagine, play is virtually identical to the core game with each player having 4 actions before drawing 2 cards and then playing the infection step of the game where new disease cubes are added to the board.
 The main difference is the narrative behind the game.
 Being set in the 19th century, diseases were not eradicated.
 They could only be contained, and that is the object.
 Find treatments for the four diseases that will stop their spread, rather than finding a cure and then eradicating them.
 And, of course, given the time frame, there is no flying between cities.